mmiiffii/Sierra-Panorama-Capture/README.md

-# Feratel Panorama Grabber
+# Sierra Nevada Panorama Grabber

-One-stop utility to automatically capture a full sweep of Feratel's **360° panorama** player and stitch the frames into a single large panorama image.
+One-stop utility to automatically capture a full sweep of Sierra Nevada's **360° panorama** player and stitch the frames into a single large panorama image.

 ## Quick Start (Local)